sacross93/podong_automation_project/README.md

 - **Data-Driven Decision Making**: With accurate predictions and insights, the code empowers the team to make informed decisions based on data, leading to more effective inventory management.

-- **Support My Girlfriend**: By using this automation tool, you not only improve productivity at work but also show your support to your girlfriend and her business venture, fostering a strong and supportive relationship.
+- **Support My Girlfriend**: By using this automation tool, not only do I improve productivity at work, but I also show my support to my girlfriend and her business venture, fostering a strong and supportive relationship.

 ### Getting Started